Why make product marketing decisions based on product life cycle and product portfolio structure?

 Let’s look at an example of viral marketing and a successful new product that has changed transportation in cities around the world.
 How did the individuals who created the product at the beginning of its life cycle develop a winning product concept and take it to market?

 Technically speaking, Uber is a ride-sharing solution—an incredibly successful one.
 The company launched in June 2010, and today Uber drivers provide well over one million rides each day to passengers around the globe.
-The company doesn’t publicly disclose revenue, but experts estimate its 2015 revenue at approximately $2 billion.
+The company’s self-reported annual revenue for 2018 was $11.3 billion.

 When a passenger needs a ride, he simply opens the Uber app on his phone.
 He can immediately see the locations of cars nearby and request a pickup.
 The passenger knows which driver is coming and can track the car’s location until it arrives.
 When the ride is over, the passenger’s credit card is automatically billed for the service.